cfpg/Camille-Offline/README.md

 - **LM Studio**: For providing an easy-to-use interface for local LLM inference.
 - **OpenAI Whisper**: For enabling accurate speech-to-text capabilities.
 - **Picovoice**: For wake-word detection technology.
+- **LangChain**: For providing tools and memory management capabilities.
 - **VideotronicMaker**: This script was originally forked from [VideotronicMaker/LM-Studio-Voice-Conversation](https://github.com/VideotronicMaker/LM-Studio-Voice-Conversation).

 ---